This theme expects resources like images as local files. We need to place them in page bundles and register them in the front-matter.

 - Page specific

 - We can save them in the folder of a page bundle and access them with a short relative path.
-We can register the resources in the front-matter and add additional meta-data.
-This Hugo feature has one big advantage: Every content page is self-sufficient and may be re-used in other sites simply by cloning its folder.
+We then need to register the resources in the front-matter and add additional meta-data.
+This Hugo feature has one big advantage: Every content structure is self-sufficient and may be re-used in other sites simply by cloning its folder.

 - Site specific

 - We can save them in the assets folder and can use them for every page of our project.
-The favorite icon is a typical case.
-Hugo doesn’t offer a native data structure to add meta-data to assets, but its possible to build them.
+The favorite icon is an example for this theme.

 - Resources may also be retrieved via URL or API.
-This powerful feature has been introduced recently.
+The theme can generate Kroki diagrams via their API.

-Perplex relies exclusively on page bundles to store page specific resources.
+The theme relies on page bundles to store page-specific resources.

 resources: - src: original_image_filename.jpg name: image